mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 #### Derivatives

 A derivative is a function which returns the slope of another function with respect to its input.
 A good way to build an intiution for derivatives is to think of them as the slope of a function at a given point.
 There are two ways to compute a derivative, analytically and numerically.
 The analytical method is the most common and is the one that you probably learned in school.
 The numerical method is an approximation of the analytical method and is often used when the analytical method is too difficult to compute.
+In this article focus on the numerical method because it may be more intuative for the un-initiated.

 Numerical derivatives can be computed using a method known as _finite differencing_ where you calculate the value of the function $f(x)$ at some point $x$ and then again at a point $x + \Delta x$.
 The derivative is then the ratio of the change in the function over the change in $x$.
 Take a look at the example below, and play with the sliders to see how this works.